 Traditional pipetting methods typically involve using a manual or electronic pipette to aspirate and dispense liquid.
 While these methods have been used for decades and are suitable for many applications, they do have their limitations.
 For instance, traditional pipettes may be prone to error due to variations in plunger strength or technique.
 Additionally, traditional pipetting methods may not be suitable for handling certain types of liquids, such as those that are volatile or viscous.

-In contrast, positive pressure pipettes offer several advantages over traditional pipetting methods.
+In contrast, positive pressure pipettes of Keyto offer several advantages over traditional pipetting methods.
 One major advantage is the ability to dispense liquid more accurately and consistently.
 Because positive pressure pipettes use air pressure to control the dispensing process, there is less room for human error.
 This can result in more reproducible and reliable results, particularly when working with small volumes or sensitive samples.

 In addition to improving accuracy, positive pressure pipettes can also enhance efficiency in the lab.
 With traditional pipetting methods, researchers may spend valuable time recalibrating pipettes or troubleshooting errors.
 Positive pressure pipettes, on the other hand, are designed to be user-friendly and require minimal maintenance.
 This allows researchers to focus more on their experiments and less on the pipetting process.